 Yes, I realize a food post a week after New Year’s, when everyone is still fretting about the extra pounds from the holidays, probably isn’t the wisest idea, but hey, it’s what was next in the queue.
-As you’ve probably figured out by now, I’m a sucker for Tex-Mex, so when one of the accountants in our office suggested Mexican food for an office birthday we were celebrating, I was game.
+As you’ve probably figured out by now, I’m a sucker for Tex-Mex, so when one of the accountants in our office suggested we find a good mexican restaurant for an office birthday we were celebrating, I was game.
 The restaurant du jour would be Sol Irlandes Mexican Grill, across the street from our building in the Stone Street Plaza.
 I’d never been there, but a couple of folks in the office said they go there for happy hour quite a bit and said it was good.

-Since it’s been about a month since my last restaurant review, here’s a reminder of my top secret rating system:
+Since it’s been about a month since I last reviewed any restaurants, here’s a reminder of my top secret rating system:

 5 – I Would Walk 500 Miles (And I Would Walk 500 More) to visit this place

 4 – Worth a visit when in town

 3 – Meh; I won’t object if a friend suggests it, but I wouldn’t recommend it on my own